-- Balanced design: Cell sample sizes are proportional (maybe equal) - Explanatory variables have zero relationship to one another - Numerator SS in ANOVA are independent - Everything is nice and simple - Most experimental studies are designed this way. - As soon as somebody drops a test tube, it's no longer true
+- Balanced design: Cell sample sizes are proportional (maybe equal). - Explanatory variables have zero relationship to one another. - Numerator SS in ANOVA are independent (because contrasts are orthogonal). - Everything is nice and simple - Most experimental studies are designed this way. - As soon as somebody drops a test tube, it's no longer balanced.